amusecode/amuse/doc/reference/stopping_conditions.rst

 .. c:function:: int set_stopping_condition_particle_index(int index, int column_index, int index_of_particle)

-    Sets the id of a particles involved in the stopping conditionion (only needed for stopping conditions with particles)
+    Sets the id of a particles involved in the stopping condition (only needed for stopping conditions with particles)

     .. code-block:: c